nandorfivince/3d-line-canvas-dotnet/README.md

 # 3d-line-canvas-dotnet
-WPF-C#-.NET5.0; User slidebar to change the thickness &amp; use axis buttons to move the line object.
+WPF-C#-.NET5.0; Use the slidebar to change the thickness &amp; use the axis buttons to move the line object.